manuelbieh/react-book/hooks/use-of-hooks.md

 This way, we can easily use `useState()` instead of having to write out `React.useState()` every single time.
 {% endhint %}

-Components are not limited to only use each type of Hook only once.
-Thus, we could easily implement two counters which we can increment and manage independently by creating their own states:
+Components are not limited to use each type of Hook only once.
+Thus, we can easily implement two counters which we can increment and manage independently by creating their own states:

 ```jsx
 import React from 'react';